VR51/Ubuntu-Runscript/README.md

 - Interactive

 # Version
 Artful.
-Released 20th November 2017
+Released 25th December 2017

 If using in a different release of Ubuntu you will need to change 'yakketti' in some of the repo lines in the code to whatever your Ubuntu release is.